District Governor Lion David Wilson (Filey) and our 1st female International President Lion Guðrún Yngvadóttir (Iceland)

 LCIF helps Lions improve peoples’ lives around the world, from combating vision problems to responding to major catastrophes to providing valuable life skills to youth.
 Because LCIF helps Lions carry out large-scale projects through our grant programs, Lions increase their impact in their local and global communities and serve even more people in need around the world.

-Donations from 1.35 million Lions in 208 countries and geographic areas provide the vast majority of the revenue received by LCIF, making the Foundation a leading humanitarian organisation.
+Donations from 1.4+ million Lions in 210 countries and geographic areas provide the vast majority of the revenue received by LCIF, making the Foundation a leading humanitarian organization.
 Lions know their donations matter and that funds entrusted to LCIF will support initiatives that impact communities and change lives.

 To support Lions’ mission of serving communities and meeting humanitarian needs, LCIF provides grants in these focus areas: